Materials:

 Here it is, 4 squares by 7 squares.

 Step 3: Cut your minky to be the same dimension as your top: 56.5"x32.5".
 Then lay your minky out on a flat surface with the right side down.
 Then place the quilt batting out on top of it.
 If it's all smooshed up a crunch like mine was use some weird stuff around the how to help lay it flat.
 Then use some scissors to trim it to size.
-Why yes, that is a TI-83 calculator there :) Weird side note, that calculator has the name Jessica on the inside, hmmm, who did we steal get that from?
+Why yes, that is a TI-83 calculator there :) Weird side note, that calculator has the name Jessica on the inside, hmmm, who did we

 Once your batting is trimmed to the right size, lay the quilt top on top with the right side facing up.
 So you should have a sandwich with the batting in middle and the top and bottom with their right sides facing out.